-Niagara Parks Botanical Gardens has acres of exotic plants and is one of the hidden jewels of Niagara Falls.
+Niagara Parks Botanical Gardens is one of the hidden jewels of Niagara Falls.

 Founded back in 1936, this garden is run by the the Niagara Parks Commission, the same folks who bring you those wonderful gardens along the Falls at Victoria Park and Oakes Garden Theatre.